HusseinLezzaik/Startup/Ideas.md

 150. Make economy flights as good as first clase, too much time wasted should be faster
 151. New bank system that shows in real time its profit, debt, etc
 152. Business model to scale restaurants into something like mcdonalds, like pizza place everyone should be able to scale
+153. KPIs for restaurants platform to help them grow and scale and bring technology into it.

 ## Industry
 1. AI